dpressel/phf/README.md

 # About this fork #

-This fork targets C++ only and removes comditional compilation switches for Lua or C++ only.
+This fork targets C++ only and removes conditional compilation switches for Lua or C++ only.
 The goal is a minimalistic version of the original library as a single header.
 This also removes the optional sample from the original codebase, and its associated helper functions

 ### Compilation ###